Temitope Solaja

-Temitope Solaja is a Nigerian film actress, screenwriter and film producer.
-She was born on February 14, 1992.
+Temitope Solaja (born 14 February 1992) is a Nigerian film actress, screenwriter and film producer.

 Early life and education

-Temitope Solaja, born first child of her parents, is a native of Sagamu, Ogun State.
-She holds a bachelor's degree in Mass communication from Tai Solarin University of Education.
+Solaja is the first child of her parents and a native of Sagamu, Ogun State.
+She holds a bachelor's degree in mass communication from Tai Solarin University of Education.

 Career

-In 2008, Solaja got her first acting role in the movie titled Bamitale.
-The movie, Opolo produced by Sola Akintunde Lagata shot her into the limelight because of her sub-lead role in 2009.
-In 2015, she wrote and produced her own movie titled Aruga in which she also starred alongside other actors like Antar Laniyan, and Sunkanmi Omobolanle.
+In 2008, Solaja got her first acting role in the film Bamitale.
+Opolo, produced by Sola Akintunde Lagata, brought her into the limelight because of her sub-lead role in 2009.
+In 2015, she wrote and produced her own film Aruga, in which she also starred alongside Antar Laniyan and Sunkanmi Omobolanle.

-In 2017, she was nominated as Best Actress in a Leading Role (Yoruba) in the 2017 Best of Nollywood Awards.
+In 2017, she was nominated for Best Actress in a Leading Role (Yoruba) at the Best of Nollywood Awards.